 - Bus stop in front of Dewan Bandaraya.

 - Public facility opposite Pertama Complex after 11pm.

 Transgenders come here to meet their friends or to make new friends.
 Nice mixed crowd.

 - Shopping malls

-"BSC or Bangsar Shopping Centre is a nice neighborhood mall with many nice stores and prime seating for quick glances and smiles.
+Bangsar Shopping Centre (BSC) is a nice neighborhood mall with many nice stores and prime seating for quick glances and smiles.
 Gay friendly vibe.
 Nice mix of crowd; especially after office hours and weekends.
-Sit by Coffee Bean, Just Heavenly, La Bodega or Dome - prime area for exchanging quick glances." -- Monroe, Oct 13, 2013
+Sit by Coffee Bean, Just Heavenly, La Bodega or Dome - prime area for exchanging quick glances.
+UTOPIAN VERIFIED OCT 2013

 - Swimming Pools

 Nice for its location with views overlooking the cityscape, and the water is quite clean.
 The bathing area and changing rooms have no doors, and locals have fun there.